shyamsha/stylex/README.md

 - I developed application in typescript with react and redux.
 - I am using yarn package manager instead of npm.
 - I develop quality of code.
 I hope your like it my work.
+- I am using flex layout instead of grid

 # Project Run